Transcendental Meditation movement

 The TM movement also operates a worldwide network of Transcendental Meditation teaching centers, schools, universities, health centers, and herbal supplement, solar panel, and home financing companies, plus several TM-centered communities.
 The global organization is reported to have an estimated net worth of USD 3.5 billion.

-The TM movement has been called a spiritual movement, a new religious movement, a millenarian movement, a world affirming movement, a new social movement, a guru-centered movement, and a personal growth movement.
+The TM movement has been called a spiritual movement, a new religious movement, a millenarian movement, a world affirming movement, a new social movement, a guru-centered movement, a personal growth movement, and a cult.
 TM is practiced by people from a diverse group of religious affiliations.